 - Health Forms

-Click here to download our Health Form.
-Print out and complete the first 2 pages of our health form (certificate).
+Click here to complete Required Health Forms. .
 You will be asked to provide specific information regarding your child’s medical history, allergies, etc. Please answer all questions.

 - Instructions for Medical Providers

-A medical provider (Physician, Nurse Practitioner, or Physician’s Assistant) should complete the medical examination information which is located on the 3rd page of the health form.
+A medical provider (Physician, Nurse Practitioner, or Physician’s Assistant) should complete the medical examination information which you will find near the end of the online form.
 Please print this form and give it to your child’s Primary Care Provider (PCP) or the Medical Provider who completes the examination.
 The medical examination form must be completed within the last 12 months.
 (The child’s PCP will be the best option for the examination as the PCP will have the child’s immunization records, but a licensed healthcare provider from another office (i.e., Urgent Care) may complete the examination form, as long as the immunization record is provided.)